priceline/design-system/docs/pages/Icon.md

 `size` | number | Width and height in pixels
 `color` | string | A color key from `theme.colors`
 `legacy` | boolean | Force component to prefer using icons from the legacy set

+For a full list of available icons, see [Iconography](/iconography).